‘At A Glance (Details Below)’ What To Do

 It’s obvious but easily overlooked.
 When dogs have arthritis, they are slow to get out of bed and therefore urine leakage is more likely.
 If we suspect painful joints, a short antiinflammatory trial is a great way to answer the question.

 Very old dogs (usually over 15) can start to forget their toilet training or get confused or lost in the house.
 The best solution is to start taking them out to the toilet, just like you might for an elderly relative.
 However, just because a dog is old doesn’t mean they are going senile and the other causes of incontinence still need to be ruled out first.

 Although a rarer cause, anything that interrupts the nerve supply to the urinary tract can cause incontinence.
 All the diseases listed on our disk or spinal problems page can possibly cause loss of control.
 Most of these diseases should show other signs as well.

 Several readers suggested adding dogs who leak urine when excited.
 In puppies, this is very common and often confused with toilet training problems.
-There’s not much that can be done except to hope they grow out of it (some don’t), not get them too excited if it bothers you, and accept that they can’t control it.
+There’s not much that can be done except to hope they grow out of it.
+If they don’t, all you can do is not get them too excited (if it bothers you) and accept that they can’t control it.

 In summary, you can see that incontinence isn’t so simple.
 To a vet, it’s not too complicated either.
 By the time your dog has had a physical, blood and urine test, the diagnosis and treatment are usually clear.
 The common causes of wetting the bed are easily treated, and even if they aren’t, isn’t it so much better to know it’s not your dog’s fault?